abilian/nua/apps/sample-apps/new_flask_sqla_sqlite_volume/README.md

-Warning: test of new feature about resource definition
+Warning: test of new feature about provider definition

 Example unsing Flask, SQLAlchemy on sqlite, Docker managed volume with orchestrator provided volume.